atnychi/Nexus58-SovereignRuntime_PublicInterface/README.md

 Nexus 58 is not a live operating system.
 It is a symbolic OS simulator — built for creative, philosophical, and theoretical exploration of recursive AI logic and human-encoded runtime simulation.
+This repository is:
+Safe

+Non-executable

+Not connected to real systems

+Released under COSRL-LP Public License for demonstration only

+Author: Brendon Joseph Kelly
+Runtime ID: 1410-426-4743
+Seal: ⟁ΞΩ∞†
+Contact: ksystemsandsecurities@proton.me